aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-content/powerpoint-shapes/shape-types/line/_index.md

 ## **Create Arrow Shaped Line**

-Aspose.Slides for Java also allows developers to configure some properties of the line to make it look more appealing.
+Aspose.Slides for PHP via Java also allows developers to configure some properties of the line to make it look more appealing.
 Let's try to configure few properties of a line to make it look like an arrow.
 Please follow the steps below to do so:

-- Create an instance of [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+- Create an instance of [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class.
 - Obtain the reference of a slide by using its Index.
-- Add an AutoShape of Line type using [addAutoShape](https://reference.aspose.com/slides/java/com.aspose.slides/IShapeCollection#addAutoShape-int-float-float-float-float-) method exposed by [IShapeCollection](https://reference.aspose.com/slides/java/com.aspose.slides/IShapeCollection) object.
+- Add an AutoShape of Line type using [addAutoShape](https://reference.aspose.com/slides/php-java/com.aspose.slides/IShapeCollection#addAutoShape-int-float-float-float-float-) method exposed by [IShapeCollection](https://reference.aspose.com/slides/php-java/com.aspose.slides/IShapeCollection) object.
-- Set the [Line Style](https://reference.aspose.com/slides/java/com.aspose.slides/LineStyle) to one of the styles as offered by Aspose.Slides for Java.
+- Set the [Line Style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineStyle) to one of the styles as offered by Aspose.Slides for PHP via Java.
 - Set the Width of the line.
-- Set the [Dash Style](https://reference.aspose.com/slides/java/com.aspose.slides/LineDashStyle) of the line to one of the styles offered by Aspose.Slides for Java.
+- Set the [Dash Style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineDashStyle) of the line to one of the styles offered by Aspose.Slides for PHP via Java.
-- Set the [Arrow Head Style](https://reference.aspose.com/slides/java/com.aspose.slides/LineArrowheadStyle) and [Length](https://reference.aspose.com/slides/java/com.aspose.slides/LineArrowheadLength) of the start point of the line.
+- Set the [Arrow Head Style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineArrowheadStyle) and [Length](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineArrowheadLength) of the start point of the line.
-- Set the [Arrow Head Style](https://reference.aspose.com/slides/java/com.aspose.slides/LineArrowheadStyle) and [Length](https://reference.aspose.com/slides/java/com.aspose.slides/LineArrowheadLength) of the end point of the line.
+- Set the [Arrow Head Style](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineArrowheadStyle) and [Length](https://reference.aspose.com/slides/php-java/com.aspose.slides/LineArrowheadLength) of the end point of the line.
 - Write the modified presentation as a PPTX file.

 ```java